fmaida/smol.pub/README.md

 # smol.pub

-Python script to upload your articles to smol.pub
+Python script to upload your articles to https://smol.pub